Dentist with a tooth model explaining the signs of an emergency tooth extraction.

 The very first thing you should do is call an emergency dentist.
 Explain your symptoms clearly so they can advise you on the next steps.
 While you’re arranging for care, you can take a few measures at home to manage the situation.
 If you’re experiencing bleeding, gently bite down on a clean piece of gauze—avoid using cotton balls or tissue, as the fibers can stick to the wound.
 For swelling, apply a cold compress or an ice pack wrapped in a cloth to the outside of your cheek for 10-15 minutes at a time.
 This can help reduce inflammation and numb some of the pain.

-When to Call Your Dentist vs. Go to the ER
+Should You Call the Dentist or Go to the ER?

 It can be confusing to know where to go for help.
 For issues directly involving your teeth—like a severe toothache, a knocked-out or broken tooth, or a suspected abscess—your best bet is always an emergency dentist.
 Dental offices have the specialized tools and expertise to handle these problems effectively.
 An emergency room is better suited for issues like a broken jaw, deep cuts to your face or mouth, or swelling that is making it difficult to breathe or swallow.
 If you have severe tooth pain, an infection, or an injury, don’t wait.
 Getting the right dental care right away is crucial.